 Sawyer: I’ve been reading comics since I was about five years old, from the Sunday funnies to Archie to X-Men.
 But X-Men really kicked it off for me in terms of superhero comics, and it made me want to create my own.

 Yeah, X-Men in particular is a series that seems to have resonated with a lot of people from marginalized communities.
 It’s so much about the experience of being othered in society.

 It was!
-It’s a series that had so many women—and particularly women of color—with characters like Storm or Psylocke or Jubilee.
+It’s a series that had so many women—and particularly women of colour—with characters like Storm or Psylocke or Jubilee.
 Storm just jumped out to me because she was so regal and strong and beautiful.
-She will forever be my favorite character because of those aspects of how she carried herself.
+She will forever be my favourite character because of those aspects of how she carried herself.
 I knew, This is for me.
 I have to create comics.